 Targeting local keywords is one of the fundamentals of local SEO.
 Local keywords are self-explanatory, but you should still conduct research into longer-tail local keywords for your company.

-For example, if your business is a plumbing company in Delhi, you’ll want to examine search volumes for terms like “plumber, Delhi,” “plumber, New Delhi,” and so on.
-You might also try searching for hyper-local keywords like “plumbing services, Delhi, India.”
+For example, if your business is a plumbing company in Boston, you’ll want to examine search volumes for terms like “plumber, Boston,” “plumber in Boston” and so on.
+You might also try searching for hyper-local keywords like “plumbing services, Boston.”

 Optimize Website for Local Keywords

-After you’ve compiled a list of local keywords for which you’d like to rank, the following step is to optimise your website for them.
+Once you have a list of local keywords for which you’d like to rank, the following step is to optimize your website & my business listing for them.
 This is a tried-and-true local SEO tip that is just as relevant in 2021 as it was five years ago.

 Of course, site optimization is a separate topic, but here are some onsite local SEO fundamentals.